reservoird/icd/README.md

     //
     // non-blocking read of reservoird clearChan, if received clear stats from ingest thread
     // FLOW: reservoird => monitor => ingest
+    //
+    // non-blocking listen on reservoird doneChan each loop to see if reservoird is shutting down gracefully
+    // FLOW: reservoird => monitor
 }
 ```